hawkeye64/electron-quasar-file-explorer/README.md

 Why not?

 Sarcasm aside, let me say just a few things.
 I work with Vue ([Vue Homepage](https://www.vuejs.org)) on a day-to-day basis and use Quasar Framework.
 We made this decision collaboratively back in September 2017.
 It was a gamble to use Vue and even more so for Quasar.
 Since then, as of this writing, Vue (118k) has more stars on Github than React (116k) or Angular (42.2k) ([Github Search](https://github.com/search?utf8=%E2%9C%93&q=repo%3Avuejs%2Fvue+repo%3Afacebook%2Freact+repo%3Aangular%2Fangular&type=Repositories&ref=advsearch&l=&l=)) and Quasar (7.7k) ([Quasar Github page](https://github.com/quasarframework/quasar)) is growing rapidly in popularity with it's all-in-one solution.
 So far, we feel our gamble has paid off in spades ([In Spades Definition](https://www.idioms.thefreedictionary.com/in+spades)) as we gear up to release 5.0 of our product ([Intelliview Technologies Homepage](https://www.intelliviewtech.com)) after converting from Angular.

+_Edit Note:_ For comparisons, currently for Oct.
+2020, Vue now has 174K Stars and React has 158k Stars.
+Quasar Framework now has 16.5k Stars.

 Ok, back to **why a tutorial**?
 Our product provides an intelligent camera that creates alert videos that Users can export to their computers, as well as archive videos.
 With that video, we have a custom SVG that runs as an overlay on top of the video so the User can see the analytics.
 Because the SVG is custom, we needed to write an offline viewer for these exported videos that can also play the associated SVG as an overlay.
 Thus, we used Electron and Quasar to develop a custom desktop application that fits our needs.
 So, yes, I am not **that** experienced with Electron, but I did learn things along the way, that, in this tutorial I will share with you.